cyrus19909/BEW/README.md

   3. Withdraw funds
   4. Place orders

-Subaccount feature allows partners to remove two complex components of their platform such as wallets infrastructure.
+Subaccount feature allows partners to remove complex components off their platform such as wallets infrastructure.
 Partners will have to maintain a local database for user identity management to map their customers details to the SubaccountID which will be unique to the users.

 ## Getting Started
-The partners need to commit to the following prerequisites to have access to subaccount feature:
+The partners need perform the following prerequisites to have access to subaccount feature:

+* API key must be created.
 * Enable 2FA on your account.
 API Keys cannot be generated unless 2FA is enabled.
-* API key must be created manually through the UI.
 * Please reach out to your Bittrex representative or  corpcare@bittrex.com to get your API key whitelisted and enable subaccount feature.
 * All REST requests must be sent to https://api.bittrex.com/v3 using the application/json content type.
 Non-HTTPS requests will be redirected to HTTPS, possibly causing functional or performance issues with your application.